 Take a Rio Dulce National Park Boat Tour

 If you want to experience the best of what this area has to offer, taking a boat tour is an essential option.
-The Rio Dulce National Park boat tour will take you in tons of activities including swimming, visiting Castillo de San Felipe and many more things.
+The Rio Dulce National Park boat tour will take you on tons of activities including swimming, visiting Castillo de San Felipe, and many more things.